SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 {:style="empty"}
 * This can be the case, for example, if the attacker uses dynamic registration to register the client at their own authorization server, or if an authorization server becomes compromised.

-OAuth deployments in open ecosystems extend the above scenarios: an attacker can register a new client configuration, thereby proactively introducing an attacker-controlled authorization server at the client.
+OAuth deployments in open ecosystems extend the above scenarios: an attacker can proactively introduce an attacker-controlled authorization server by registering a new client configuration at the client.

-Furthermore, multiple client configurations may use the same authorization server (i.e., sharing the issuer identifier), yet interact with their respective resource servers differently.
+Furthermore, multiple client configurations may use the same authorization server (i.e., sharing the issuer identifier), yet interact with their respective resource servers in distinct ways.
 To manage such scenarios, the client shall treat each client configuration independently, even if they share the same issuer.
-This typically requires the client to keep track of the client configuration chosen by the user during an OAuth flow, instead of tracking the authorization server, as seen in typical mix-up attacks.
-For example, the client might store a unique identifier for each client configuration in the user's session, or assign each client configuration a distinct redirection URI.
+This typically requires the client to keep track of the client configuration chosen by the user during the OAuth flow, instead of tracking the authorization server, as seen in typical mix-up attacks.
+For example, the client may store a unique identifier for each client configuration in the user's session, or assign each client configuration a distinct redirection URI.
-This allows the client to reliably distinguish between client configurations, retrieve the correct client registration information for token requests, and access the intended protected resources.
+This enables the client to distinguish among client configurations, retrieve the correct client registration information for token requests, and access the intended protected resources.

-Attackers can exploit this setup to mount a mix-up attack, by targeting the honest authorization server from an honest client configuration using an attacker-controlled authorization server from an attacker-controlled client configuration.
+Attackers can exploit this setup to mount a mix-up attack, using a malicious authorization server from an attacker-controlled client configuration to target the honest authorization server from an honest client configuration.
 The attack steps are similar to the original mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
-For details on this attack vector, see "Cross-app OAuth Account Takeover" (COAT) and "Cross-app OAuth Request Forgery" (CORF) from Section 4.2 of {{research.cuhk}}.
+For details on this attack vector, see "Cross-app OAuth Account Takeover" (COAT) and "Cross-app OAuth Request Forgery" (CORF) in Section 4.2 of {{research.cuhk}}.

 #### Countermeasures {#ReloadedCountermeasure}

-At its core, a client in open ecosystems may be registered with multiple configurations of the same authorization server, and therefore the issuer identifier may not be unique to a client.
+At its core, a client in open ecosystems may be registered with multiple configurations of the same authorization server, and therefore the issuer identifier may not be unique to the client.
 While the existing mix-up countermeasures in {{Section 4.4.2 of !RFC9700}} are sufficient, a variant of the "Mix-Up Defense via Distinct Redirect URIs" defense described in {{Section 4.4.2.2 of !RFC9700}} MAY be deployed instead for practical reasons:

 {:style="empty"}
 * To apply this defense, clients MUST use a distinct redirection URI for each client configuration they interact with.
 Clients MUST check that the authorization response was received from the correct client configuration by comparing the distinct redirection URI for the client configuration to the URI where the authorization response was received on.
 If there is a mismatch, the client MUST abort the flow.